 Lafayette is a French military officer in the fight against the British.
 He demonstrates his passion for the revolutionary cause, never faltering in this dedication to fight for equality, justice, and liberation.
-While I was originally hard-pressed to Sort him into Gryffindor, I ultimately landed on Hufflepuff; Lafayette stays loyal to the fight and continues to work for these causes in France.
+While we were originally wanted to Sort him into Gryffindor, we ultimately landed on Hufflepuff; Lafayette stays loyal to the fight and continues to work for these causes in France.

 7. George Washington

-Washington serves as General of the Continental Army and first president of the US.
+Washington serves as General of the Continental Army and first president of the United States.
 In both roles, he is a strong leader, full of fire and courage.
-As he leads his men, whether on the literal battlefield against the British or the figurative battlefield of the government, he exudes a level of cool authority I would compare to Albus Dumbledore, Kingsley Shacklebolt, or even Neville Longbottom in the Battle of Hogwarts.
+As he leads his men, whether on the literal battlefield against the British or the figurative battlefield of the government, he exudes a level of cool authority we would compare to Albus Dumbledore, Kingsley Shacklebolt, or even Neville Longbottom in the Battle of Hogwarts.
 Washington belongs in Gryffindor.

 8. Eliza Hamilton

-Eliza is a strong character and, as Emma says, full of courage and heart.
+Eliza is a strong character and as Emma says, full of courage and heart.
 She goes through so much trauma, including the tragic loss of her son.
 Still, her actions show that she is “true and unafraid of toil” (SS 118).
-I’m moved to tears when Eliza explains how she honors her late husband by studying and sharing his story, speaking out against slavery, and establishing New York City’s first private orphanage.
-With all this work, I must again diverge from Emma and Sort Eliza into Hufflepuff.
+We’re moved to tears when Eliza explains how she honors her late husband by studying and sharing his story, speaking out against slavery, and establishing New York City’s first private orphanage.
+With all this work, we must again diverge from Emma and Sort Eliza into Hufflepuff.